 The datetime Module

 datetime module contains methods that can be used to work with date and time values.
 To use this module, we first import it via the

 We can represent time values using the

 time class include the hour, minute, second and microsecond.

 Note: The arguments for the

 time class are optional.
 Although if you don't specify any argument you will get back a time of 0, which is unlikely to be what you need most of the time.

-For example, to initialize a time object with a value of 1 hour, 10 minutes, 20 seconds and 13 microseconds, we can run the following command:
+For example, you can initialize a time object with a value of 1 hour, 10 minutes, 20 seconds and 13 microseconds using:

 t = datetime.time(1, 10, 20, 13)